Ignatius Sancho: A Bibliography

 Contemporary Reviews and Accounts of Sancho

 A New Review; with Literary Curiosities, and Literary Intelligence, 2 (1782):168.
-The first, very short, review of the Letters.
+The first, very short, review of Sancho's Letters.

 Bentley, Elizabeth, 'On the Abolition of the African Slave Trade.
 July, 1789', Genuine Poetical Compositions on Various Subjects (Norwich: Crouse and Stevenson, 1791), pp. 19-23.
 A poem in which Sancho's 'genius claim'd him to an exalted place / Amongst the sons of learning, wit, and fame'.

 Berkeley Hall: or, The Pupil of Experience (London, 1796).
-One of the characters is a slave called Sancho.
+One of the characters is an enslaved African called Sancho.

 Black, Clementine, ed., The Cumberland Letters.
 Being the Correspondence of Richard Dennison Cumberland and George Cumberland between the Years 1771 and 1784 (London: Martin Secker, 1912), p.267.
 George Cumberland praises Sancho in a letter written in 1780.

 Blumenbach, Johann Friedrich, 'Ueber die Negern insbesondre', in Beyträge zur Naturgeschichte, Erster Theil (Göttingen: Bey Johann Christian Dieterich, 1790), pp. 84-118.

 Blumenbach, Johann Friedrich, 'Ueber die Negern insbesondre', in Beyträge zur Naturgeschichte, Erster Theil, zweyte Ausgabe (Göttingen: Bey Heinrich Dieterich, 1806), pp. 73-97.